jfmrod/MAPseq/README.md

 ## 4. HISTORY
+1.2.5 (12 Jul 2019)
+- Added "-otucounts" and "-otutable" options to generate count summary for single mapseq (.mseq) files or an otu/taxa table for multiple .mseq files

 1.2.4 (27 May 2019)
 - Added "-ignoreEmptyTax" option.
+Default is off until thorough benchmarks are performed.
-Prevents 2nd hits with missing taxonomic labels (uncertain annotation) from decreasing the confidence of the top hit assignment.
+  Prevents second hits with missing taxonomic labels (uncertain annotation) from decreasing the confidence of the top hit assignment.

 1.2.3 (2 Oct 2018)
 - Fixed missing newline causing last sequence to be missed, added assert on empty sequences